Law, Justice, & Society (LJS) Courses

 This course provides an understanding of conflict in the context of the people involved and their relationship to each other.
 It draws from both the fields of psychology and sociology to provide a framework for understanding and assisting those parties to acute conflict, who often end up in the legal system.
 Cross-cultural conflict, communication in conflict, and the psychology of conflict will be explored.
 Case studies, simulations and role-playing exercises will be utilized.

-We value personal interaction between
+We value personal interaction between professors and students

 3413 International Conflict Management (3) SP